btcpayserver/btcpayserver-doc/docs/Wallet.md

 # BTCPay Server Wallet

-BTCPay Server has a built in, **full-node reliant wallet** that allows easier funds management.
+BTCPay Server has a built in, **full-node reliant wallet** that allows for easy funds management.

 Each [store](./CreateStore.md)'s configured cryptocurrency has a separate wallet displayed on the wallets page.
 A wallet can be accessed by clicking **Wallets** from the top menu.
 To access a particular wallet, click **Manage**.